 Establishing a project management office (PMO) or another similar organizational unit dedicated to overseeing project activity is an increasingly common practice.
 However, during planning, determining which organizational functions to attribute to the fledgling PMO can be difficult.
 After all, a PMO can wear many hats.
 It would be virtually impossible to create a list of the potential project management office functions an organization can leverage!
+The real mission, then, is determining which PMO functions are most relevant to your organizational goals.
+To help you get started, we’ve created a list of functions and roles that you’ll likely see throughout PMOs in different industries.

 Top 8 Project Management Office Functions to Consider